rfid9/minimal-mistakes/_pages/about.md

 title: About
 layout: archive
 author_profile: true
+permalink: /about
 ---

-> This is the about page
+> This is the about page!